Douglas A-26 Invader: France

 In the 1950s, the French Air Force's (Armée de l'air) bombing groups (groupe de bombardement) including Bombardment Group I/19 Gascogne (GB I/19) and GB 1/25 Tunisia, used B-26s, during the First Indochina War, lent to France by the USAF.

 Haiphong Cat Bi-based Douglas B-26 Invaders operated over Dien Bien Phu in March and April 1954 during the siege of Dien Bien Phu.
-In this period, a massive use of Philippines-based USAF B-29s against the Viet Minh heavy artillery, including the potential use of nuclear weapons, was planned by the U.S. and French Joint Chief of Staff as Operation Vulture, but was cancelled by the governments, while at the conclusion of the battle, some of the beleaguered French troops managed to escape through the jungle to neighboring Thailand.
+In this period, a massive use of Philippines-based USAF B-29s against the Viet Minh heavy artillery, including the potential use of nuclear weapons, was planned by the U.S. Joint Chiefs of Staff with the French as Operation Vulture, but was cancelled by the governments, while at the conclusion of the battle, some of the beleaguered French troops managed to escape through the jungle to neighboring Thailand.

 Indonesia

+The Indonesian Air Force has expressed its interest on acquiring the B-26 Invaders in 1951, but due to the Korean War the United States was not able to provide the aircraft.
+By the time the Korean War ended, Indonesia faced economic trouble and cancelled the acquisition.

-Concerned about Indonesian President Sukarno's communist leanings, the CIA started Operation Haik in 1958 to overthrow his Guided Democracy in Indonesia regime.
+Concerned about Indonesian President Sukarno's communist leanings, the CIA started Operation Haik in 1958 to support Permesta rebels.
 The covert operation committed at least a dozen B-26 Invaders in support of rebel forces.
-On 18 May 1958, American contract pilot Allen Pope's blacked-out B-26 was initially hit by antiaircraft ground fire and then brought down by a North American P-51 Mustang flown by Capt.
+On 18 May 1958, American contract pilot Allen Pope's blacked-out B-26 was initially hit by anti-aircraft ground fire and then brought down by a North American P-51 Mustang flown by Capt.
 Ignatius Dewanto (the only known air-to-air shoot-down in the history of the Indonesian Air Force).

-The capture and trial of Lieutenant Pope brought a quick end to Operation Haik, but the capabilities of the Invader were not lost on the Indonesian government.
-In 1959, the government purchased six aircraft at Davis-Monthan AFB, which were ferried to Indonesia in full military markings during mid-1960.
+The capture and trial of Pope brought a quick end to Operation Haik, but the capabilities of the Invader were not lost on the Indonesian government.
+In 1959, the government originally wanted to obtain eight aircraft, but due to insufficient funds, only six were bought.
+The six aircraft were obtained from a surplus USAF aircraft auction at Davis-Monthan AFB.
+The Invaders were refurbished by a stateside civilian company and were ferried to Indonesia by Skyways Aircraft Servicing, Ltd in full Indonesian military markings, with all aircraft delivered in mid-1960.
 Used in a number of actions against rebels in various areas, these aircraft went on to long follow-up careers.
 The last operational flights of three final survivors were in 1976, supporting the Indonesian invasion of East Timor.
 In 1977, the last two flying aircraft were retired.